quartercastle/vector/README.md

 ```

 A nice side effect of representing a vector as a list of `float64` values is that
-we easily can turn a slice of `float64` into a vector by using type casting.
+a slice of `float64` values can easily be turned into a vector by using type casting.
 This elimitates the need for any constructor functions for the vector type.
 ```go
 // Turn a list of floats into a vector